chonkykai/Projects/house_price_prediction/README.md

 ![Alt Text](./images/nn.png)

-The observed scatter of data points evenly distributed both above and below the diagonal line suggests a lack of systematic bias in the model's predictions.
-The absence of a consistent overestimation or underestimation of true values indicates that the model does not exhibit a strong bias towards any particular direction.
+The observed scatter of data points were slightly distributed below the diagonal line suggests that the model tends to underestimate the true values.
+This indicates a lack of systematic bias in the model's predictions.

-However, despite the lack of systematic bias, the fact that the data points are still widely scattered around the diagonal line indicates a high degree of prediction error.
+It is also observed that the fact that the data points are still widely scattered around the diagonal line indicates a high degree of prediction error.
 The scattered distribution suggests that the model struggles to accurately predict the true values and exhibits a significant level of variability in its predictions.
 This high prediction error implies that the model may not be effectively capturing the underlying patterns and relationships within the data.

 #### Observations